newchuyalong/libgdx-learning/Color-Markup-Language.md

 Notice that color names are case-sensitive, cannot be empty, cannot start with neither `#` nor `[`, and cannot contain `]`.
 Also, any occurrence of `[` in the color name must not be escaped.

+Unknown colors, illegal hex codes and unclosed tags are silently ignored and treated as normal text.

 For a sample code see the test class [BitmapFontTest](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/BitmapFontTest.java).